 - Chu, T.H.*, Su, Y.*, Kong, H.*, Shi, J., Wang, X. (2020).
 Online social support for intimate partner violence victims in China: Quantitative and automatic content analysis.
 Violence Against Women. (*Student co-author)

 - Dienlin, T., Johannes, N., Bowman, N. D., Masur, P. K., Engesser, S., … Wang, X., … de Vreese, C. (2020).
 An agenda for open science in Communication.
 Journal of Communication.

-- Shi, J., Wang, X., Peng, T-Q., & Chen, L. (In press).
-Cancer prevention messages on Chines social media: A content analysis grounded in the extended parallel process model and attribution theory.
-International Journal of Communication.
+- Shi, J., Wang, X., Peng, T. Q., & Chen, L. (2019).
+Cancer-prevention messages on Chinese social media: A content analysis grounded in the Extended Parallel Process Model and Attribution Theory Model and Attribution Theory.
+International Journal of Communication, 13, 18.

 - Wang, X., Goh, D. H.-L., Lim, E.-P., Vu, A. W.-L., & Alton C. Y.-K. (2017).
 Examining the effectiveness of gamification in human computation.
 International Journal of Human-Computer Interaction, 33, 813-821.

 - Shi J., Wang, X., Peng, T-Q., & Chen, L. (2017).
 Understanding interactions in virtual HIV communities: A social network analysis approach.
 AIDS Care, 29, 239-243.

 - Wang, X., Shi, J., Peng, T-Q., & Chen, L. (2016).
 An examination of users’ influence in online HIV/AIDS communities.
 Cyberpsychology, Behavior, and Social networking, 19, 314-320.